k1gen/gophercle/README.md

 ### gophercle lets you access the gopherspace in a very efficient, resource-friendly way.

-this is a fork of https://gitlab.com/biotstoiq/gophercle, all credit goes to him ~~there most probably won't be any new features/improvements because I don't know Java~~ nvm, I've rewritten the entire thing in Kotlin and with help of [01LiDev](https://github.com/01LiDev) it's fully functional this repo exists because I wanted to use #000000 black background instead of grey one (edit: also, to practice Kotlin and maintain something)
+this is a fork of https://gitlab.com/biotstoiq/gophercle, all credit goes to him.
+~~there most probably won't be any new features/improvements because I don't know Java.~~ nvm, I've rewritten the entire thing in Kotlin and with help of [01LiDev](https://github.com/01LiDev) it's fully functional. this repo exists because I wanted to use #000000 black background instead of grey one (edit: also, to practice Kotlin and maintain something)

 ### features